Paris is a city most people never forget.

 Luxury Hotels in Paris

 Luxury hotels in Paris are aplenty.
 Often times they are decorated with original vintage accents, to make you feel like you’ve stepped back in time.
-Here are the luxury hotels in Paris I’d love to stay in:
+Here are the best luxury hotels in Paris I’d love to stay in:

 Mid-Range & Boutique Hotels in Paris